-Please refer to the following information regarding the HLAssist option of Archway.
-Please remember that you must be an ACTIVE HomeLife Academy family in good standing to remain enrolled in Archway classes.
+Please refer to the following information regarding the myAssist option of Archway.
+Remember that you must be an ACTIVE HomeLife Academy family in good standing to remain enrolled in Archway classes.

 Please refer to the new grade reporting policy below.

-IMPORTANT: The passing level for lessons, quizzes, and tests are set as follows: Students will be given 3 attempts on each lesson in an attempt to get a score of 90-100.
-Two attempts will be given on quizzes to reach a minimum score of 80.
+IMPORTANT: The passing level for lessons, quizzes, and tests are set as follows: Two attempts will be given on quizzes to reach a minimum score of 80.
 One attempt will be given on unit tests to reach a passing score of 70 or above.
-If a unit test is failed, some courses offer an alternate test if needed or approved by the teacher.
+If a unit test is failed, some courses offer an alternate test if approved by the teacher.
 For students desiring to make an A in their courses, these settings are necessary.
 This will allow students an opportunity to make an A on lessons and be better prepared for quizzes and exams.
-If you desire to have your settings adjusted, please contact Tom@homelifeacademy.com He will happy to make the adjustment for you.
+If you desire to have your settings adjusted, please contact Tom@homelifeacademy.com.
+He will be happy to make the adjustment for you.

 Course progress (lessons, quizzes, tests, or units) may be blocked for the following reasons: